 The Brighton Research Innovation Technology Exchange (BRITE) is a business innovation programme for ambitious and established businesses led by a highly experienced and dedicated team from Plus X Brighton, in partnership with the University of Brighton which is renowned for world-class research innovation expertise.

-The internationally recognised CRL Accelerator is the UK’s leading programme for product makers and hardware pioneers.
+The internationally recognised CRL Accelerator at Central Research Laboratory is the UK’s leading programme for product makers and hardware pioneers.
 This programme offers unrivalled support for early-stage businesses developing hardware products.